salmenus/memo-board/README.md

 * Updating memo titles and bodies.
 * Sorting memos by creation date or by title.
 * Notifications system to notify about updates and errors.
-* Data persistence through Firebase - that simulates the backend RESET service described in the challenge document.
+* Data persistence through Firebase - that simulates the backend RESET services described in the challenge document.
 * Responsive design.

 #### Technologies used

-* **ReactJS** and **Redux** for UI and data handling.
+* **React JS** and **Redux** for UI and data handling.
 * **SASS** for CSS pre-processing.
 * **RxJS** for notifications.
 * **Firestore SDK** for data persistence.